-The Carnegie Institution for Science, University of Queensland, and Planet, in close collaboration with Vulcan Inc., Hawaii Institute for Marine Biology, and the National Geographic Society have identified the following methods to supply unique data to the Allen Coral Atlas, informing deep understanding and accurate analytics for global coral reef conservation.
+The Carnegie Institution for Science, University of Queensland, and Planet, in close collaboration with Paul G. Allen Philanthropies and Hawaii Institute for Marine Biology have identified the following methods to supply unique data to the Allen Coral Atlas, informing deep understanding and accurate analytics for global coral reef conservation.

 The analysis of the data relies on specific methodology to establish what is and isn’t a coral reef.
 Since the bulk of the data will be satellite imagery, additional steps will be taken to correct for the effects of the atmosphere, sun glint on the surface of the water and track the depth of the water.
-The efficacy of these steps will be verified by field visits to selected reefs.
-We also plan to collaborate with ongoing efforts to achieve broader impact.
+The efficacy of these steps will be verified by field visits to the reefs during the first year of the study.

 The following are illustrations and documentation about these respective methods.